FDadzie/Polling/README.md

 * [ ] User can sign up to make an account
 * [ ] User is alerted when their account username/password is incorrect
-* [ ] User can log in and log out with their account
 * [ ] User can create a poll to be viewed by others
 * [ ] User can vote on a poll that was created
 * [ ] User can select their prefered genre of game polls